 1Co 9:14 In the same way, the Lord has commanded that those who preach the gospel should receive their living from the gospel.

-15.2.2 The payment is made so the pastor-teacher can study and teach rather than work at another job and thus be limited in time.
-The source of payment to the pastor teacher should be a product of free-will offerings.
+15.2.5 The payment is made so the pastor-teacher can study and teach rather than work at another job and thus be limited in time.